Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Methods

 Let $\mathcal V$ denote the dictionary of tokens, and let $\mathcal V^*$ be the set of all finite sequences of tokens over $\mathcal V$.
 An LM is a mapping $M:\mathcal V^* \to \mathcal V^*$ that assigns an output token string to each input token string.

-\paragraph{Evaluation Dimensions and Post-Training} Suppose we have $K$ distinct evaluation dimensions of interest, with measured task performance scores $Y_k(M)\in \mathbb{R}^+$ for $k\in[K]$.
-To post-train a model, we begin by specifying a partition $(\{k\}, \Phi, \Psi)$ of the set $[K]$, where $k$ is the \emph{target evaluation dimension}, $\Phi$ is the set of \emph{control evaluation dimensions}, and $\Psi$ is the set of \emph{unconstrained evaluation dimensions}.
-For each partition $(\{k\}, \Phi, \Psi)$, a \emph{post-training method} specifies a pipeline that takes an LM ($M$) and creates a modified LM ($\overline{M}$) satisfying
+\textbf{Evaluation Dimensions and Post-Training} Suppose we have $K$ distinct evaluation dimensions of interest, with measured task performance scores $Y_k(M)\in \mathbb{R}^+$ for $k\in[K]$.
+To post-train a model, we begin with a partition $(\{k\}, \Phi, \Psi)$ of the set $[K]$, where $k$ is the \emph{target evaluation dimension}, $\Psi$ is the set of \emph{unconstrained evaluation dimensions}, for which performance decreases are irrelevant to the use case.
+For each partition $(\{k\}, \Phi, \Psi)$, a \emph{post-training method} specifies a pipeline turning an LM, $M$, into a modified LM, $\overline{M}$, satisfying

 In other words, we want the post-trained model $\overline{M}$ to improve on the target evaluation dimension by some meaningful amount $\epsilon_k>0$, without suffering "catastrophic forgetting" on the control evaluation dimensions $\phi$ beyond acceptable thresholds $\epsilon_\phi>0$.
 We use greedy decoding, so the expectation is taken over randomness in dataset shuffling and stochasticity of inference.